CLAM0905/RepData_PeerAssessment1/README.md

 ---
 Summary:
-1. Code for reading in the dataset and/or processing the data Activity <- read.csv("C:/Users/klein337/Documents/RProgWork/activity.csv") Activity$date <- as.Date(Activity$date,"%Y-%m-%d")
+1. Code for reading in the dataset and/or processing the data
+        - Activity <- read.csv("C:/Users/klein337/Documents/RProgWork/activity.csv")
+        - Activity$date <- as.Date(Activity$date,"%Y-%m-%d")
-        View(Activity)
+        - View(Activity)

-2. Histogram of the total number of steps taken each day See "Totalstepsbyday"
+2. Histogram of the total number of steps taken each day
+        - See "Totalstepsbyday"

 3. Mean and median number of steps taken each day
-        mean: The mean number of steps taken each day is 10766 steps
+       -  mean: The mean number of steps taken each day is 10766 steps
-        median: The median number of steps taken each day is 10765 steps
+       -  median: The median number of steps taken each day is 10765 steps

-4. Time series plot of the average number of steps taken See "Totalstepsnona"
+4. Time series plot of the average number of steps taken
+      -   See "Totalstepsnona"

 5. The 5-minute interval that, on average, contains the maximum number of steps
-        Interval: The interval that contains the maximum number of steps is interval 835
+      -   Interval: The interval that contains the maximum number of steps is interval 835

-6. Code to describe and show a strategy for imputing missing data Used the mean total of the day to replace NA values, and 0 if there were no steps taken at all.
+6. Code to describe and show a strategy for imputing missing data
+       -  Used the mean total of the day to replace NA values, and 0 if there were no steps taken at all.
-        code:
+       -  code:
-          ActivityLong <- dcast(Activity, interval ~ date, value.var = "steps") #dcast from long to wide
+        -   ActivityLong <- dcast(Activity, interval ~ date, value.var = "steps") #dcast from long to wide
-          ActivityLongNA <- na_mean(ActivityLong, option = "mean") #replace NA with mean for the day ActivityLongNA[is.na(ActivityLongNA)] <- 0 #replace remaining NA with 0, no steps that day View(ActivityLongNA)
+        -   ActivityLongNA <- na_mean(ActivityLong, option = "mean") #replace NA with mean for the day
+        -   ActivityLongNA[is.na(ActivityLongNA)] <- 0 #replace remaining NA with 0, no steps that day
+         -  View(ActivityLongNA)

-7. Histogram of the total number of steps taken each day after missing values are imputed See "Totalstepsyesna"
+7. Histogram of the total number of steps taken each day after missing values are imputed
+      -   See "Totalstepsyesna"

-8. Panel plot comparing the average number of steps taken per 5-minute interval across weekdays and weekends See "intervalbysteps5min"
+8. Panel plot comparing the average number of steps taken per 5-minute interval across weekdays and weekends
+      -   See "intervalbysteps5min"

-9. All of the R code needed to reproduce the results (numbers, plots, etc.) in the report See "PA1_template.Rmd"
+9. All of the R code needed to reproduce the results (numbers, plots, etc.) in the report
+      -   See "PA1_template.Rmd"

 Full code:

 # **Course 5 Reproducible Research, Project 1**
-This assignment analyzes the amount of  steps taken during distinct 5-minute time intervals over the 24 hour day.
+-This assignment analyzes the amount of  steps taken during distinct 5-minute time intervals over the 24 hour day.
 Variables included in the original dataset are:
-   ** Steps: number of steps taken in a 5 minute interval, with missing values coded as NA ** ** Date: The date on which the measurement was taken in YYYY-MM-DD format ** ** Interval: Identifier for the 5-minute interval in which measurement was taken **
+   - Steps: number of steps taken in a 5 minute interval, with missing values coded as NA
+   - Date: The date on which the measurement was taken in YYYY-MM-DD format
+   - Interval: Identifier for the 5-minute interval in which measurement was taken

 Below is the analysis on this data: